-- you and your spouse or de facto partner can agree on how your property should be divided without any court involvement.
+- you and your spouse or de facto partner can agree on how your property should be divided without court involvement.

 - If you and your spouse or partner reach an agreement, you can formalise the agreement by applying for consent orders in Court and Fourtree Lawyers can assist you with this.

 - If you and your spouse or partner cannot reach an agreement, Fourtree Lawyers can assist you with applying to Court for financial orders, including orders relating to the division of property and payment of spouse or de facto partner maintenance.

 Are there any laws about dividing property?

 The Family Law Act 1975 regulates how property should be divided between couples who have been married; and between couples who were in a de facto relationship.

-If you are in a same-sex relationship, you are seen as being in a de facto relationship for purposes of property settlement under the Family Law Act.
+If you are in a same-sex relationship, you are seen as being in a de facto relationship for purposes of a property settlement under the Family Law Act.

 How do you work out what is fair?

-When you apply for a property settlement, the Court determines the application by way of a “4-step” process.
+When you apply for a property settlement, the Court determines the application through a “4-step” process.

 Step 1 – Identifying and valuing the assets and liabilities of the parties